sympy/sympy/doc/src/modules/physics/unitsystems/philosophy.rst

 Let's use a concrete (and important) example: the case of the mass units.
 We would like to define the gram as the origin.
 We would like to define the gram as the canonical origin for the mass, so we assign it a scale 1.
 Then we can define a system (e.g. in chemistry) that take it as a base unit.
-Now the MKS system prefer to use the kilogram; a naive choice would be to attribute it a scale if 1 since it is a base, but we see that we could not convert to the chemistry system because g and kg have both been given the same factor.
+The MKS system prefers to use the kilogram; a naive choice would be to attribute it a scale if 1 since it is a base, but we see that we could not convert to the chemistry system because g and kg have both been given the same factor.
 So we need to define kg as 1000 g, and only then use it as a base in MKS.
 But as soon